Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 - Per-table tunable difficulty – lets us set plotting cost (resistance to rental & compression attacks) by O(2^N) while keeping verification O(1).

-- Asymmetric hashing for pairing – honest farmers can recompute the full proof pairs of x-values efficiently, as the cost to solve for the first pair of Xs is expensive, but subsequent Xs for the proof are cheap.
+- Asymmetric hashing for pairing – honest farmers can recompute the full proof pairs of x-values efficiently, as the cost to solve for the first pair of x-values is expensive, but subsequent x-values for the proof are cheap.
 Conversely, an attacker looking to solve for a subset of the proof must incur the initial expense of the first solved pair repeatedly.

 The parameterization of table security also enables scheduling for stronger security over time (see scheduled plot difficulty).